petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/creating-and-configuring-warehouses.md

 ---
 # Creating and Configuring Warehouses

-Delectable Bonsai fulfils B2B orders from their B2B warehouse in Minnesota and regular orders from their B2C warehouse in Oklahoma.
-Kyle is setting up the B2B warehouse now, and requires your help.
-After setting it up, you can follow the same steps to create the B2C warehouse.
+Delectable Bonsai has a main warehouse in Minnesota that fulfills both their consumer and business orders, while a second warehouse in Oklahoma is solely for business orders.
+Kyle is setting up these warehouses and requires your help.
+After setting up the first one, you can follow the same steps to create the second warehouse.

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Warehouses*.

 1. Click the *Add* (![Add](../../images/icon-add.png)) button to create a new warehouse.

-1. Enter the name as *Delectable Bonsai B2B* and click *Submit*.
+1. Enter the name as *DB Minnesota* and click *Submit*.

    ![Enter a name for the warehouse.](./creating-and-configuring-warehouses/images/01.png)